-Frequently, the more weather resistant a layer is, the heavier it is also.
-But the Kinetic is well designed and manages to be both impervious to the water and very light.
+At 9.5 ounces for a size small, the Kinetic is an incredibly lightweight, water-resistant layer.
+Frequently, the more weather resistant a layer is, the heavier it is.
+By contrast, the Kinetic is well-designed, simultaneously managing to be moisture-resistant and fairly lightweight.
 It even comes with a stuff sack for easy transport.

-We scored this metric by looking at features, style, durability, and how readily each jacket could jump between different kinds of activities.
-The Kinetic is one of the more versatile pieces in our review.
+To determine the versatility for each jacket in our review, we looked at features, style, durability, and how readily each jacket could jump between different kinds of activities, and different climates.
+By this metric, the Kinetic is among the more versatile jackets in our review.

-With a slim and stylish fit, durable waterproof material, wide comfortable cuffs that also cinch down tight, and generously sized pockets, this jacket has a lot of uses.
+With a slim and stylish fit, durable weather-resistant material, wide comfortable cuffs that cinch down tightly, and generously sized pockets that are mostly accessible while wearing a harness or backpack, this jacket is incredibly versatile.
 The hood is barely helmet-compatible, but for backpacking and hiking — especially in damp, drizzly climates — this is a great choice.
 It's very lightweight and comes with a stuff sack for storage and transport.
-From playing in waterfalls to skipping down the trail to dinner with friends, as long as you're not sweating too profusely, the Kinetic is a well-conceived technical softshell that will serve you well.
+From skipping down the trail to dinner with friends, as long as you're not sweating too profusely, the Kinetic is a well-conceived weather-resistant softshell that will serve you well.

-The Kinetic Plus is a waterproof jacket that, while not the most breathable, is far superior to others we've tested in the past.
-It's very light at just 10 ounces for a size medium with great mobility, making it a smart companion for long mountain hikes and backpacking trips — especially in rainy climates.
-Wind resistance is good, and the soft, stretchy material and generously wide adjustable cuffs make this a pleasure to wear.
-We reached for this layer time after time in many different situations, securing our decision that this should be a Top Pick winner.
+Despite Rab's claims, the Kinetic Plus is a water-resistant, but not waterproof jacket.
+While not the most breathable, it is far superior to similar jackets we've tested in the past.
+It's very light (just 9.5 ounces for a size small and 10 ounces for a medium) with great mobility, making it a smart companion for long mountain hikes and backpacking trips.
+Just don't depend on it as a primary rain layer, if you're expecting a heavy storm.
+It offers decent wind resistance, and the soft, stretchy material and generously wide adjustable cuffs make this a pleasure to wear.
 As long as you don't plan to be using this jacket for overly sweaty heart-pounding activities, you'll be pleased with the purchase.